ftaylor1960/Ode_To_Food/OdeToFood/OdeToFood/ReadMe.txt

 ﻿
 Since there are so many variations on each technique, I like to create small, simple examples of each and put them into example files when the code examples need to be in a specific place.
-For example, code that needs to be in the Startup.cs page is put in classes named Starup1, Startup2, etc, and you can find it in teh file named Example_Startup.
+For example, code that needs to be in the Startup.cs page is put in classes named Startup1, Startup2, etc, and you can find it in the file named Example_Startup.

+Since views need to be in the /Views folder, for my example views I created a /Views/Example folder, and I gave each view its own separate file.

 To use dependency injection to access the configuration file from anywhere